James L. Buckley: Later life and death

-Buckley became the oldest living former Senator following the death of Senator Fritz Hollings in 2019.
+Buckley became the oldest living former elected U.S. senator upon the death of Fritz Hollings in April 2019 and became the oldest living former U.S. senator upon the death of Jocelyn Burdick in December 2019.

 Buckley turned 100 on March 9, 2023.
+He died from injuries suffered in a fall, in Washington, D.C. on August 18, 2023, at age 100.

 Political positions

-Buckley introduced and led the passage of the Family Educational Rights and Privacy Act, but later in 2010 he publicly supported amendment of the legislation due to college athletic departments using the legislation to hide sexual abuse allegations.
-He voted against a minimum wage increase in 1974.
+Buckley introduced and led the passage of the Family Educational Rights and Privacy Act.
+In 2010, however, he publicly supported amending the law because college athletic departments were using it to hide sexual abuse allegations.

+Buckley voted against a minimum wage increase in 1974.

 Buckley was one of eight senators to vote against the Equal Rights Amendment.